dandjelkovic/dandjelkovic/README.md

 *What are my working hours?*
-* From 9 o'clock at office.
-Sometimes home office.
+* From 8 o'clock at 100% home office.

 *How I like to communicate?*
 * Slack